 At UCS, comparable training and/or experience can be substituted for degrees when appropriate.

-This is a full-time position based in UCS’s Oakland, CA office.
-For those who meet all position requirements, the salary is around $59,000.
-We have the ability to make this a higher grade if applicant has more specialized comparable experience.
-UCS offers excellent benefits and a rewarding work environment.
-Information about the organization is available at http://www.ucsusa.org.
+This is a full-time remote position based near UCS’s Sacramento office.
+For those who meet all position requirements, the salary range is $80,531 to $90,600.
+UCS offers excellent benefits and a rewarding work environment. *CA Resident Only, we offer a 12% salary differential*